edgedb/easy-edgedb/chapter6/index.md

 ```

 This might make you wonder: what if we do want two-way links?
 There's actually a very cool way to do it called a **backlink** that will let us give `MinorVampire` a link based on what links _to_ it, but we won't look at it until Chapters 14 and 15.
 If you're really curious you can skip to those chapters but there's a lot more to learn before then.

+EdgeDB also allows us to change the deletion policy of a type which would allow us to delete linked objects, automatically delete linked objects, and so on.
+We will cover this in Chapter 18.

 ## Just type \<json> to generate json